chabrault/breedersel/README.md

 3. Filter the list of genotype by the value of the columns (optional) Select the columns to filter on.
 Move the slider or select the categories for character columns.
-You can track the number of rows left in your dataset and add back check genotypes.
+You can track the number of rows left in your dataset and add check genotypes.
 Once you’re done with the filtering, validate the table.

 4. Apply a multi-trait selection index (MGIDI) Fill the selection index
     table: